Atemporal is a clothing label created, designed and run by my good self, Stephen Prince.

 eclectic mix of famous people... from Dee Dee Ramone to Naomi Campbell,

-Marc Almond to that woman out of Aqua via Marilyn Manson and Boy George...
+Marc Almond to the woman out of Aqua via Marilyn Manson and Boy George...

 which was all both odd and yet curiously satisfying.